RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Hardware

+For the [RC2014 Pro](https://www.tindie.com/products/semachthemonkey/rc2014-pro-homebrew-z80-computer-kit//) no additional hardware is required.
+It is recommended to use a modern Compact Flash card of 1GB (or greater) to allow unrestricted storage of multiple CP/M drives.

-In addition to the [RC2014 Pro](https://www.tindie.com/products/semachthemonkey/rc2014-pro-homebrew-z80-computer-kit//) which contains the CPU and SIO/2 serial modules, just the IDE module is necessary.
+For other builds, in addition to the [RC2014 Pro](https://www.tindie.com/products/semachthemonkey/rc2014-pro-homebrew-z80-computer-kit//) which contains the CPU and SIO/2 serial modules, just the IDE Hard Drive Module is necessary.

 1. [IDE Hard Drive Module](https://rc2014.co.uk/modules/ide-hard-drive-module/).